Parthavi2/NyaayAI/README.md

 |  **SDG 9** — Innovation & Infrastructure | AI-powered access where <2% use eCourts today |

 ---
+## 🚀 How to Run Frontend

+npm install
+npm run dev

 ##  Privacy & Safety